 For you to be able to fill in the form, you will need the following:

-- Means of payment – you will have to pay the fee for the B1/B2 visa.
+Means of payment – you will have to pay the fee for the B1/B2 visa.
 In some cases, that is payable after the application form is completed but before the interview.
 It depends on nationality.
-Of course, service fees apply. iVisa will accept credit or debit cards, but PayPal, Alipay, and WeChat will also be considered valid methods of payment.
+Of course, service fees apply. iVisa will accept credit or debit cards, but PayPal will also be considered a valid method of payment.

 The form should not be difficult to fill in. iVisa has a fantastic support service that will help you every step of the way.
 You need to provide your personal information, travel details, and passport information.
 You must cover the payment of the form, and revise your form, and keep in mind that you must upload the photo we mentioned earlier.
 If that fails, you should take a photo with you when you go to your interview.

-A US Tourist visa costs $160.
+A US Tourist visa costs USD 160.00.
 You need to pay that during the application process or right before the interview.
 Some nationalities must pay an issuance fee as well.

 Step three: schedule and attend the interview

 As a result of the application form, you will receive a confirmation page.
 After that happens, you must schedule an interview with a consular officer at the nearest US embassy.
 We recommend that you do so at the US embassy in your country.
 It is not impossible to do that in another country, but that will make things more difficult for you and slower.

 During the interview, you will be asked a lot of questions and you will be required to provide all the required documentation.
 You can find a lot of information online about that, but our recommendation is that you call the embassy before your interview so that you know from a reliable source precisely what you need.